North Charleston Coliseum: Accident

 On November 10, 1997, the 5-ton scoreboard was dropped while it was being lowered, landing on and killing Billie Wayne Garrett, a rodeo volunteer from Columbia.
-Garrett, a retired security guard from Columbia, was helping to prepare for the World Finals Rodeo, an event sponsored by the S.C.
+Garrett, a retired security guard, was helping to prepare for the World Finals Rodeo, an event sponsored by the S.C.
 Law Enforcement Officers Association that raised money for families of officers killed in the line of duty.

 Coliseum officials believed the issue was with the board's hoisting mechanism, which was manufactured by a New Jersey company that had recently experienced hoist failures in two of its mechanisms, one resulting in a scoreboard dropping to the floor.
 The fall also caused a crack in the coliseum floor, but it was repaired and no damage was found to have been done to the piping system that makes ice for the coliseum floor.
 Garrett's family filed a wrongful death lawsuit against the company that manufactured the scoreboard, the company that had recently inspected and passed the scoreboard, and Ogden Entertainment, the coliseum's managing company.
 The lawsuit was settled for $3.5 million.
 An upgraded scoreboard featuring improved video panels and a safer hoisting setup was installed in October 1999.
 This scoreboard was replaced in 2012 by another video scoreboard, part of a $21 million renovation that saw the addition of two food courts, the largest of which is the 7400 sqft Montague Terrace, as well as a new ticket office and upgrades to eight luxury suites.